FlintHill/SUAS-Competition/sda_viewer/readme.md

 The rough instructions on how to start up and configure the viewer are detailed below:

-1. Download and install into the root directory, `C:/` (preferrably in 64-bit, if using a 64-bit OS):
+1. Download and install into the root directory, `C:/` (preferably in 64-bit, if using a 64-bit OS):
 	- Apache 2.4
 	- PHP 7
 	- MySQL
 2. Configure the Apache Server:
 	- Open `Apache24/bin/httpd.conf`
-		- In the `<Directory C:/Apache24/htdocs>` field to `Allow override`.
+		- In the `<Directory "C:/Apache24/htdocs">` field, change  `AllowOverride None` to `AllowOverride all`.

+		- Change `DirectoryIndex index.html` to `DirectoryIndex index.php index.html`

-		- Enable the PHP module by adding `PHPinDir` ...
-TODO: EXPNAD
+		- Enable the PHP module by adding the following lines to the end of the configuration file:

+		`LoadModule php5_module "C:/PHP/php5apache2_4.dll"
+		AddHandler application/x-httpd-php .php
+		PHPIniDir C:/PHP`
-	- Save an exit the `httpd.conf` file
+	- Save and exit the `httpd.conf` file.

 3. Configure PHP:
+	- Navigate to `C:/PHP`, and rename `php.ini-development` to `php.ini`.
-	- Open `php/bin/setting.cong` TODO: < not correct
+	- Open the newly renamed file.
-		- Uncomment the line `#php_extension=mysqli.dll` to `php_extension=mysqli.dll`
+		- Uncomment the line `#extension=mysqli.dll` to `extension=mysqli.dll`
+	- Save and exit the `php.ini` file.
 4. Install MySQL:
-	- Open the installer and choose all the default options
+	- Open the installer and choose all the default options.
-		- Remember to save the root account password name.
+		- Remember to save the root account password.
-5. Restart the Apache Server.
+5. Hit the Windows key, and in the menu that appears, type in `services.msc`, and hit enter.
+	- In the window that opens, right click on the `Apache Server` service, and select `Restart`.
-6. Drop all the files within this sda_viewer/ directory into `C:/Apache24/htdocs/`
+6. Drop all the files within this `sda_viewer/` directory into `C:/Apache24/htdocs/`
-7. Finished.

 ### Interop.
 Server Specification

-This section details the exact information retrieved from the AUVSI SUAS' Interoperability Server, based off the specifications that they detail here:

 http://auvsi-suas-competition-interoperability-system.readthedocs.io/en/latest/specification.html